 Street parking is extremely limited.
-The closest public car park is the Westgate Car Park, a five-to-10-minute walk from festival venues.
+The Westgate Car Park has closed for redevelopment.
+There is an alternative, temporary car park opposite the site in Oxpens, a 10-minute walk from festival venues.
 Oxford is well served with a park-and-ride bus service at several points at the city perimeter.
 Details may be found at www.oxfordshire.gov.uk/cms/public-site/park-and-ride

 Blue badge parking

-For events at Christ Church, disabled badge holder designated parking is available in Oriel Square (close to Corpus Christi College, and to Christ Church’s Canterbury Gate), and in St Aldate’s (immediately to the south of Christ Church’s Tom Gate).
-For events at the Bodleian Library and the Sheldonian Theatre, disabled badge holder designated parking is available in Broad Street.
+For events at Corpus Christi and Christ Church, disabled badge holder designated parking is available in Oriel Square (close to Corpus Christi College, and to Christ Church’s Canterbury Gate), and in St Aldate’s (immediately to the south of Christ Church’s Tom Gate).
+For events at the Bodleian Library, Weston Library, Oxford Martin School and the Sheldonian Theatre, disabled badge holder designated parking is available in Broad Street.

 Safety and general accessibility

-Induction loops for the hard of hearing: induction loops for hearing aid users are provided in Christ Church’s Blue Boar Lecture Theatre, the Cathedral and Festival Room 2, Corpus Christi College’s MBI Al Jaber Building, and the main auditorium of the Sheldonian Theatre.
+Induction loops for the hard of hearing: induction loops for hearing aid users are provided in the Cathedral, Corpus Christi College’s MBI Al Jaber Building, Oxford Martin School lecture theatre and the main auditorium of the Sheldonian Theatre.

 Assistance dogs: assistance dogs are welcome.
 Other dogs are not permitted.